 - 1. Procedure for re-entry students. - a.
 Exit paperwork must be on file and have been completed thoughtfully within two weeks of exit. - b.
 Complete and thoughtful re-entry applications must be submitted prior to February 1 for Fall semesters and August 1 for Spring semester.
 Re-entry forms that do not show a clear understanding for exit will not be considered.
 Re-entry forms that do not show a thorough plan for re-entry will not be considered. - c.
 Re-entry students will be notified of testing dates available for course competency testing, skills checklist testing and re-entry interview. - d.
 Re-entry students must provide documentation of satisfactory physical examination if reentry is granted. - e.
-Re-entry students must complete all admission requirements and the newest OTA handbook will be followed. - f.
-Updated transcripts must be on file with the Admissions office and the OTA office along with a blue counseling sheet indicating general education courses have been completed. - 2.
+Re-entry students must complete all admission and clinical requirements and be responsible for the costs associated with these requirements. - f.
+Updated transcripts must be on file with the Admissions office and the OTA office along with an updated advisement sheet from counseling sheet indicating general education courses have been completed. - 2.
 Limitations on re-entry: - a.
 Re-entry is neither automatic nor guaranteed. - b.
 Space must be available in the cohort. - c.
 Application must be made so that there is no more than a 1 year absence. - d.
 The student would be ineligible for re-entry if all the general education courses are not completed at time of re-entry request. - e.
 Re-entry consideration is given to a student only one time to complete the OTA curriculum. - f.
 If the student is discharged from the OTA Program for unprofessional conduct or a violation of legal or ethical standards set forth by the Program, then re-entry is not possible. - g.
 Students who exited the program due to academic, professional behavior or clinical standing issues are not eligible for re-entry.